edo0xff/ErinaBot/README.rst

 - `API Reference documentation <https://erinabot.readthedocs.io/en/latest>`_
 - `Discord Server <https://discord.gg/96aCQtv>`_
+- `How to get bot tokens: guide step by step <https://www.writebots.com/discord-bot-token/>`_

 CONTRIB
 =======

 Enter to discord server and let's talk about what we have to do!